Guidelines for national, territorial, and municipal parks may be different:

 - Kathleen Lake Campground

-- Overnight use of designated trails, routes, and backcountry camping
+- Overnight use of designated trails, routes, and backcountry camping.
+Registration and de-registration is required for all overnight use.

 - Daily programming, including guided hikes and campfire talks